griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ```

 > [!NOTE]
-> During a normal review process, where you accept candidates in pVACview first duirng an ITB meeting, you will probabt only want to generate 51mers for the candidates marked "Accept" or "Review".
+> During a normal review process, where you accept candidates in pVACview first during an ITB meeting, you will probaby only want to generate 51mers for the candidates marked "Accept" or "Review".
 Change the `--aggregate-report-evaluation` argument accordingly.

 > [!NOTE]
-> The `allow-incomplete-transcripts` will not be necassary for pipeline runs using pVACseq v6 or greater, which will automatically exclude incomplete transcripts.
+> The `allow-incomplete-transcripts` will not be necessary for pipeline runs using pVACseq v6 or greater, which will automatically exclude incomplete transcripts.

 ### 1. Peptide Fasta